Thanks for visiting Classroom Must Haves for some tips on your Homeschool Setup!

 Our house is on the smaller side so we utilized the corner of our dining room.
 We bought an inexpensive bookcase and a sturdy desk from Walmart.
 Our set up allows all our supplies, and books to be within arms reach.

-We use our bookcase to store all our supplies, games, curriculum, books and more!
-We got our Bookcase at Walmart for about $150.
+We use our bookcase to store all our supplies, games, curriculum, books, and more!
+You can purchase the Bookcase at Walmart for about $150.
 We chose this one because we initially weren’t sure if we wanted the bookcase to be in the corner.
 This bookcase is adjustable and can fit in many different spaces.

 I have my markers, crayons, glue, chalk..etc stored in clear bins that I got from Walmart.
 I like these because the kids can see what’s inside of them and they’re stackable.
 In those, I store notecards and the dry erase markers.